 - Technological systems can be connected to one another.
 (Grades 6 - 8) Details...
 View more aligned curriculum...
 Do you agree with this alignment?
 Thanks for your feedback!

-We can use GPS through GPS-enabled devices, such as a navigation system in a car or even on a smartphone.
-Usually, apps like Google Maps or Apple Maps use GPS to help everyday users with directions or location.
+We can use GPS through GPS-enabled devices, such as car navigation systems and smartphone apps.
+Most commonly, apps like Google Maps or Apple Maps use GPS to help everyday users with driving directions or location finding.
 However, GPS has a wide range of commercial and business applications, particularly in engineering.
-Civil engineers use GPS to help survey and plan infrastructure projects.
-Aerospace engineers install GPS in aircraft or even rockets to assist with navigation.
-Environmental engineers may employ GPS to gather data on geographic locations or the wildlife contained within them.
+Civil engineers use GPS to survey and plan community infrastructure projects.
+Aerospace engineers incorporate GPS in aircraft and rocket design to assist with navigation.
+Environmental engineers employ GPS to gather data on geographic locations and the wildlife contained within them.

 Before we dive deeper into other applications of GPS, let’s take a look at the following questions and see if we can answer them.